 - 52. This Board finds that like Altus Group, there is no evidence that the Respondent acted in bad faith.
 The circumstances in Altus Group when compared to the subject application are not identical; however, have similarities.
 In this case as well as Altus Group, the Respondent was either negligent or careless or lacked attention to detail, in determining it required information from owneroccupied properties.
 The Board found that the information requested was unnecessary. - 53.
-In the subject application, both Parties expended considerable efforts to submit their positions with respect to the preliminary hearing (Cormer Decision).
+In the subject application, both Parties expended considerable efforts to submit their positions with respect to the preliminary hearing (River City Decision).
 That matter was decided, the decision was provided, and the Board is not aware that either Party has submitted a request for judicial review of that decision. - 54.
-This panel does not intend to restate the reasons that Board provided in its decision; however, that Board found that: - [30] The information requested was not necessary for the assessor to carry out the duties and responsibilities of an assessor under Parts 9 to 12 and the regulations....
+This panel does not intend to restate the reasons that Board provided in its decision; however, that Board found that: - [30] The information requested was not necessary for the assessor to carry out the duties and responsibilities of an assessor under Parts 9 to 12 and the regulations.

-- [32] The rationale for the detailed request was for mass appraisal modelling, and even for owner occupied property, information such as building areas and operating costs may be useful.
+- [32] The rationale for the detailed request was for mass appraisal modelling and even for owner occupied property, information such as operating costs may be useful.
 In comparison, the subject ARFI requested only the Rental Information with details of the lease and monthly operating costs charged to the tenant.
-Whether or not the property owner and occupant are different legal entities with different shareholders, in this situation it is clear that the entities are closely related and the lease would not be arms length.
-Under such circumstances the leasing information would not be useful for determining typical rates for mass appraisal purposes, and the information provided was not necessary for the assessor to carry out the duties and responsibilities of an assessor under Parts 9 to 12 and the regulations - [33] It is not hindsight bias to find that in view of the related parties, the information requested would not have been of use to the assessor.
-Under the circumstances, while it is uncontested that the ARFI response was late, the Board finds that the information was not necessary and the failure to respond should not result in the taxpayer losing his statutory right to an assessment complaint.
-This would be a disproportionately extreme penalty and the application is denied. - 55.
+Whether or not the property owner and occupant are different legal entities with different shareholders, in this situation it is clear that the entities are closely related and any lease would not be arms length.
+Under such circumstances the leasing information would not be useful for determining typical rates for mass appraisal purposes, and the information provided was not necessary for the assessor to carry out the duties and responsibilities of an assessor under Parts 9 to 12 and the regulations.
+With respect to the suggestion that the space was sub-leased, there was no evidence in support and this was not disclosed in accordance with MRAC; therefore, was not considered. - [33] The Board agrees that building area information would be available via permit information and the registered condominium plan.
+Any addition would also require a permit, and likely an amendment to the condominium plan; therefore, it would be information already available to the assessor. - [34] It is not hindsight bias to find that in view of the related parties, the information requested would not have been of use to the assessor.
+Under the circumstances, while it is uncontested that there was no ARFI response, the Board finds that the information was not necessary and the failure to respond should not result in the taxpayer losing his statutory right to an assessment complaint.
+This would be a disproportionately extreme penalty and the application is denied - 55.
 Based on the decision, the Board found the request for information unnecessary.
 If it was unnecessary, then an application under s.
 295(4) was doomed to fail. - 56.
 The Board is also aware that the Complainant had indicated well in advance of the hearing, that the list of properties the Respondent had submitted ARFI requests for were owner occupied properties.
 The e-mail stated: